Killifish

 Training Milestones for Killifish

-Successful training for Killifish respects this species's moderate to advanced trainability profile and natural varies (peaceful to semi-aggressive) tendencies.
+Building a training routine around a Killifish's moderate to advanced profile and its natural varies (peaceful to semi-aggressive) tendencies tends to produce steadier outcomes than generic training advice.
 Weeks one through four: focus on establishing trust and learning your Killifish's communication signals.
 Months one through three: introduce basic commands or behavioral expectations using positive reinforcement techniques.
 Months three through six: expand on foundations with more complex behaviors and begin addressing any species-specific behavioral tendencies.
 Months six through twelve: reinforce all learned behaviors in increasingly distracting environments.
 Given Killifish's more demanding training profile, professional guidance from an experienced trainer is highly recommended, especially during the first six months.
 Short, positive sessions of 5-15 minutes work better than lengthy drills.

 Best for Training Resources